simonbengtsson/realmfire-swift/README.md

 # RealmFire for Swift
-RealmFire aim is to autoamtically sync a local realm with a firebase database.
+RealmFire's aim is to automatically sync a local realm database with firebase.

 *NOTE!
 This is an inofficial library which currently is nothing more then a proof of concept.
 Feel free to post issues if you have any feedback or let me know that you aim to use it and for what.*